 Officials in charge of installations are authorized to approve these advances without reference to higher authority.

-PS Form 1221, Advanced Sick Leave Authorization, is completed and forwarded to the Eagan ASC when advanced sick leave is authorized.
+PS Form 1221, Advanced Sick Leave Authorization, must be completed and forwarded to the Eagan ASC when advanced sick leave is authorized.

-The liquidation of advanced sick leave is not to be confused with the substitution of annual leave for sick leave to avoid forfeiture of the annual leave.
+Liquidating advanced sick leave is not a substitution of annual leave for sick leave to avoid forfeiting the annual leave.
 Advanced sick leave may be liquidated in the following manner:

-- Charging the sick leave against the sick leave earned by the employee as it is earned upon return to duty.
+- Charging the sick leave against the sick leave the employee earned as it is earned upon return to duty.

 An absence that is disapproved is charged as LWOP and may be administratively considered as AWOL.

-Individuals who are transferring from a federal agency to the Postal Service are credited with their sick leave balance provided there is not a break in service in excess of 3 years.
+Individuals who are transferring from a federal agency to the Postal Service are credited with their sick-leave balance, provided there is not a break in service exceeding 3 years.

-- If a Postal Service employee transfers to a position to which sick leave cannot be transferred, the sick leave is recredited if the individual returns to the Postal Service provided there is not a break in service in excess of 3 years.
+- If a Postal Service employee transfers to a position to which sick leave cannot be transferred, the sick leave is recredited if the individual returns to the Postal Service.

 Note: For sick leave to be recredited, the employee must be reemployed in a position where sick leave may be earned and used.

-All individuals who were originally separated and who are subsequently reemployed from a continuous period on OWCP rolls have any previously unused sick leave recredited to their account, regardless of the length of time these employees were on OWCP and off postal rolls.
+Previously unused sick leave of individuals originally separated and subsequently reemployed from a continuous period on OWCP rolls will be recredited to their account, regardless of the length of time these employees were on OWCP and off Postal Service rolls.

 Exception: Sick leave may not be recredited if an employee applied and was approved for disability retirement regardless of whether the employee actually collected the annuity.